btym/whatgrab/README.md

 https://bitbucket.org/whatbetter/whatbetter

-this is a great way to contribute to the site and generate a lot of upload
+this is a great way to contribute to the site and generate *lots* of upload :~)